ShenghaiRong/caffe_srgan/readme.md

 }
 ```

-2. For the GAN parts, the code is heavily copy from this link ["在caffe 中实现Generative Adversarial Nets（二）"](http://blog.csdn.net/seven_first/article/details/53100325) However , I add some new features to GAN parts.
+2. For the GAN parts, the code borrows heavily from ["在caffe 中实现Generative Adversarial Nets（二）"](http://blog.csdn.net/seven_first/article/details/53100325) However , I add some new features to GAN parts.
 For examples , make gan_mode support the parameter "iter\_size".
 When your  gan_networks out of memory ,you can set the iter\_sieze : 2 .
 For more details ,you can refference my srgan_is2\_solver.prototxt and train_srgan_is2.prototxt
-3. For the utils of compute_psnr\_ssim , the codes is copy from this link [https://github.com/ShenghaiRong/caffe-vdsr](https://github.com/ShenghaiRong/caffe-vdsr) .
-But I change the codes a lot.
+3. For the utils of compute_psnr\_ssim , the code borrows from this link [https://github.com/ShenghaiRong/caffe-vdsr](https://github.com/ShenghaiRong/caffe-vdsr) .
+But I modified the codes a lot.

 ## Plans
 * [ ] Finetuning the SRResNet-MSE model.